Tulsa Habitat for Humanity logo

 • Hardworking families with limited incomes seeking affordable homeownership

-• First-time homebuyers who cannot qualify for traditional mortgage financing
+• First-time homebuyers who may not meet traditional mortgage-financing criteria

 • Tulsa-area residents committed to community involvement and volunteerism